Manage hardware token authenticators

 Assign hardware tokens

-You can assign a hardware token to a user once the token seed file has been imported into your Identity as a Service account.
-A hardware token can only be assigned to one user at a time.
-A user can have multiple hardware tokens.
-Once all users have been assigned their hardware tokens, modify your resource rules as required so that users can authenticate to their application accounts using hardware tokens.
+You can assign a hardware token to a user after the token seed file is imported into your IDaaS account.
+A hardware token can be assigned to only one user at a time, but a user can have multiple hardware tokens.
+After users are assigned hardware tokens, update your resource rules as required so they can authenticate to their application accounts using hardware tokens.

 Manage hardware tokens